Peroshki/Particles-and-Noise/README.md

 The grass in the scene is created using a ShaderGraph, which uses a noise function to create a swaying effect.
 The parameters of this effect are controlled by the keyboard.

+All of the shaders and scripts used in this project are included in the Assets folder.

 ## Controls
 | Key        | Action           |
 | ------------- |:-------------:|